-When you first get started as a freelance writer, you charge whatever you think is “normal.”
+When you first set out to become a freelance writer, you charge whatever you think is “normal.”

 In the process of determining that rate, you consider the pay scale of jobs you’ve worked in the past, consult industry pricing sheets, and read every “How much should I charge?” resource you can get your hands on.